• Home

 How do you make coffee oil for candles?

-There are a few ways you can capture the heady scent of coffee into a DIY coffee candle.
+There are a few ways you can capture the heady scent of coffee in a DIY coffee candle.
 The most inexpensive is making coffee oil on your stovetop.
 It’s easy to make with just 3 steps below.
-Other options include using coffee essential oil or premium grade coffee oil.
+Other options include using coffee essential oil or premium-grade coffee oil

 How to Make Coffee Oil: